-The reality is that responsible for crate training is a way to make your dog feel more comfortable—not less.
-What’s more, it can have a number of health and safety benefits to your dog—and to others—in the long run.
+The reality is that crate training is a way to make your dog feel more comfortable—not less.
+What’s more, it can have several health and safety benefits to your dog—and to others—in the long run.

 Instead, you’re looking to create a convenient space where your dog feels safe—and one that will have benefits for you, too.

 Dogs Don’t Like Crates

 While this may be true for some dogs, the reality is that if you have your dog properly crate trained, he can start to see his crate as somewhere he feels safe.